-Hibernia, Ancient Ireland as it was named by the Romans, existed as a relatively isolated corner of Celtic culture during the Roman era.
+Hibernia (Ireland) existed as a relatively isolated corner of Celtic culture during the Roman era.
 Hibernia, however, had a long standing pre-Celtic culture dating back to 6000 BC.
 A race of what some relate to the Pictish tribes of Scotland, called the Fir Bolg, dominated the island in Ireland's stone to late Iron Age periods.
 The first Celts arrived from mainland Europe, via Britain, likely beginning around 600 BC, and after a slow migratory trickle, began to flood the island between 350 and 150 BC.
 Bringing an advanced Iron Age culture, in comparison to Ireland's earlier inhabitants, the Celtic culture slowly surpassed the previous one and the Celts were dominant by the first century BC.

 The Celts, or Gaels as they called themselves (hence the term Gaelic), were dominated religiously by Druidic customs which unfortunately limited the passage of the written word in early Ireland.
 Though later Christian monks would begin to record the ancient folk stories for posterity purposes, very little is known of Ireland's early history outside of anecdotal evidence.
 These stories, however, when studied along with archaeological evidence, do provide at least a comparative basis to understanding the basic culture of the time.
 Celtic culture in Ireland developed much like that of continental Europe and Britain.
 The people lived generally in small tribal families, sometimes loosely confederated in a larger cohesive unit in times of need, such as war.
 The Gaels, like their continental cousins, were typically predisposed to local autonomous government, as opposed to unified kingdoms or states.
 Small farming and self reliant villages were scattered throughout the island, and the Celtic people were highly regarded in the ancient world as masters of the metal smith arts.
 Much like their cousins in Gaul, the Irish Gaels were also a warrior based culture, where force of arms on a relatively small scale was a common measure of both individual and overall tribal status.